Ropalidia revolutionalis: Distribution and habitat

+These wasps are found mainly in south-eastern to northern Queensland, Australia, including the northeastern coast, Brisbane, and Townsville.

-The nests of R. revolutionalis consist of several combs each about 100 mm long with two columns of cells that resemble sticks hanging from a branch.
-Their nests are usually found on shrubs, hanging baskets, under eaves, or near other sheltered areas.
-These wasps are found mainly in south-eastern to northern Queensland, Australia.
+The nests of R. revolutionalis consist of several adjacent combs each about 39.0 mm long with two columns of cells.
+Their nests are usually found on near other sheltered areas: shrubs, fences, hanging baskets, or eaves.

 Colony cycle

 Ropalidia revolutionalis is an independent-founding wasp species that begins building nests each spring.
 Each nest is founded by a small association of females that begin by creating a single comb.
 During this pre-emergence stage, the number of egg-laying females decreases to only one being present in the nest (haplometrosis).
 However, after the emergence of the first progeny of adults, the females create smaller combs alongside the largest comb, and more potential egg-layers join the colony as the construction progresses (pleometrosis).
 The progeny join the adults in taking care of the nests.

 Near the end of summer, the queen produces both male wasps and fertile female wasps.
 These progeny then mate with wasps from other colonies, and then the females find secure locations in which they can reside during the winter.
 At this point, the colonies begin to deteriorate, and the females start their own colonies the following spring.